 Transmission service intervals and procedures are a highly controversial topic.
 There are those who believe a complete fluid flush is ideal, those who believe a transmission flush is ill advised, and then there are certain transmissions that the manufacturer claims are "filled for life" and do not require service.
 There are basically two options with regard to transmission service.

 Power flush - Take the vehicle to a reputable service shop that has access to a power flush machine.
-Have them remove the transmission fluid pan, replace the transmission filter, and then flush new ATF into the transmission while simultaneously removing the old fluid.
+Have them remove the transmission fluid pan, replace the transmission filter, and then flush new ATF into the transmission while simultaneously removing the remaining old fluid.

 In the end, it's hard to argue with the traditional service procedure, which is less controversial and has been a time proven method of prolonging transmission life and maintaining shift quality.
 As an added bonus, it's a relatively simple procedure for the DIY mechanic who has access to basic hand tools.
-Every drop of ATF may not be replaced, but done periodically the transmission will, for all intents and purposes, face the same inherent benefits.
+Every drop of ATF may not be replaced, but done periodically the transmission will, for all intents and purposes, receive the same inherent benefits.
 To preserve shift quality and promote longevity, 25,000 to 30,000 mile intervals are an industry standard; more frequent service may be advised if you tow frequently.
 You should always refer to your owners manual for the OEM recommended service intervals.

 Click any thumbnail to view high resolution fullsize image w/ addition details (where applicable)